Diophantine tori and nonselfadjoint inverse spectral problems: Introduction

 According to \cite{HSV}, the eigenvalues in the window (\ref{box}) form a distorted lattice, with horizontal spacing $\sim h$ and vertical spacing $\sim \epsilon h$.
-The window is of size $h^\delta$ by $\epsilon h^\delta$, for some $0 < \delta < < 1$, which means that the asymptotic expansions are valid for a comparatively large number of eigenvalues (on the order of $h^{2(\delta-1)}$) as $h \to 0$.
-In addition, in the semiclassical setting, we assume we know the eigenvalues for \textit{each} sufficiently small value of the semiclassical parameter (or for a sequence of values of $h$ tending to 0).
-This provides a rich data set, from which we will recover information about the Birkhoff normal form using elementary order of magnitude arguments.
+The window is of size $h^\delta$ by $\epsilon h^\delta$, for some $0 < \delta \ll 1$, which means that the asymptotic expansions are valid for a comparatively large number of eigenvalues (on the order of $h^{2(\delta-1)}$) as $h \to 0$.

-In the perturbative setting there is also the paremeter $\epsilon$ to consider, since the results of \cite{HSV} apply to all values of $\epsilon$ in a range $[h^N,h^\delta]$.
-We will treat the cases where we are and are not allowed to vary $\epsilon$ independently of $h$.